-If the decision is (1) necessary for entering into, or performance of, a contract between the data subject and a data controller; or (2) based on the data subject’s explicit consent, Licht im Raum Dinnebier GmbH will implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests and, at least, the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision.
+If the decision is (1) necessary for entering into, or performance of, a contract between the data subject and a data controller; or (2) based on the data subject’s explicit consent, Dinnebier Licht GmbH will implement suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests and, at least, the right to obtain human intervention on the part of the controller, to express his or her point of view and to contest the decision.

 If the data subject wishes to exercise rights relating to automated decision making, he or she may contact one of the controller’s employees at any time.

 i) Right to withdraw consent to the processing of personal data